Original Music

 Ghost of You.

 Ghost of You is for anyone who’s ever woken up from one of those dreams and thought, “Really?
 We’re still doing this?”
-Like your brain is serving up flashbacks just for fun - like it’s trying to win an award for Most Unwanted Sequel.
+Like your brain is serving up flashbacks just for fun.

 It’s not about missing the past.
 It’s about being annoyed that a chapter that was, let’s just say, not good, still lingers, even after you’ve well and truly moved on.